 Process Art

 Process art is essential for early childhood years since it helps the body and brain to integrate tactile information in a creative way.
 Moreover, Process art is perfect for little artists since the focus is placed on the creation of the work and not the outcome!
-During this fun artistic process, your child learns how colors work while developing spatial awareness and sensory integration.
+During this fun, artistic process, your child learns how colors work while developing spatial awareness and sensory integration.
 And it’s an extremely rewarding and fun process for all ages!

 Have you tried making a Christmas Tree Bubble-Wrap Craft?
 Leave a comment if you did!

-Join Christmas Course
+Join the Christmas Kids Activities Course

 For More Christmas Activities

-See here DIY Homemade Christmas Snow Globe.
+See here for a DIY Homemade Christmas Snow Globe.

 RECENT BLOG POSTS